 The conditions to participate and the qualification of suppliers are regulated in Article.
 VIII and IX Revised GPA, whereas in the GPA 1994 they were only provided in Article VIII.
 The selection of suitable tenders shall not be confused with the award phase.
 The former only analyses whether an economic operator may be able to perform the public contract, whereas the latter provides for a selection of the best offer, within those who are all able to perform the contract.
-Within the EU, the CJEU has declared that the criteria to determine suitable tenders are exhaustive.68 Contracting authorities are limited to select tenderers on the basis of their professional ability, financial standing and technical ability.69 Contracting authorities keep a large discretion in order to establish the award criteria, however, the selection criteria is limited.
-The reason why is limited is because that is the only information which is pertinent in order to establish the selection criteria, it could be used as a disguised restriction hindering the accomplishment of competition in public markets within the internal market.
+Within the EU, the CJEU has declared that the criteria to determine suitable tenders are exhaustive.
+Contracting authorities are limited to select tenderers on the basis of their professional ability, financial standing and technical ability.
+Contracting authorities keep a large discretion in order to establish the award criteria, however, the selection criteria is limited.
+The reason why is limited is because that is the only information which is pertinent in order to establish suitability, and because if contracting authorities were vested with large discretion to establish the selection criteria, it could be used as a disguised restriction hindering the accomplishment of competition in public markets within the internal market.